 Speakers » Emma Allen-Vercoe

-She's a Microbial Ecologist with a Robogut.
+Speaker for the MIcrobes She's a Microbial Ecologist with a Robogut.
 You're home to trillions of bacteria.
 Have we killed all the goods ones?

 Home is where the microbes are, especially if you’re talking about the human digestive system.
 With 10 times more non-human cells than human ones, each person is literally more microbial than they thought - up to three pounds worth!
 Emma Allen-Vercoe, a microbial ecologist, wants you to nurture these trillions of tiny residents in your gut because, as science is just discovering, they are vital to human health.